emqx/emqx-tutorial/online-docs/en/client_dev/java.md

 ## Subscribe

-Subscriptions can only be made after successful connection establishment. `MqttClient` provides multiple `subscribe` methods that enable different ways of subscribing to topics.
+Subscriptions can only be made after a successful connection establishment. `MqttClient` provides multiple `subscribe` methods that enable different ways of subscribing to topics.
 The theme can be a clear single topic or a wildcard character.

 ```java
 subscribe(java.lang.String topicFilter)